 Photo Credit: Encanto Jewels

 Uzoamaka Nwankpa is a community health registered nurse with a strong passion and belief in the power of music and dance.
-Uzo is an educator, dance facilitator, entrepreneur, researcher and an advocate for healing through indigenous music and dance (culture).
+Uzo is an educator, dance facilitator, entrepreneur, researcher and an advocate for healing through indigenous (cultures) music and dance practices.

 Originally from Enugu, Nigeria, West Africa, Uzo has infused her education with her passion for music and dance to create a project that promotes health awareness with the use of old technologies utilized by indigenous people all over the world.
 Wellbeing is enhanced simply by intentionally engaging the mind, body, spirit and environment in a healthy manner.
 Imagine a world that sing, dance and play together, that is a vision of a healthy community.

 As a first generation Nigerian woman and global citizen, Uzoamaka Nwankpa has created diverse ways to preserve her culture around the world through innovative workshops, speaking engagements, presentations and performances.
 She is an advocate for using the arts as a healing tool for individuals and communities.

 Post Graduate: MSN-PH Grand Canyon University Phoenix Arizona

 Fellowship: 2015 Recipient Caroline Plummer Community Dance Fellowship University of Otago New Zealand